abdullahkizil/quantum-playground/README.md

 ## 📌 Background

 I’m an engineer with a background in mechatronics, control systems, and embedded architectures.
-This lab represents my journey into quantum computing — where physics meets software and control theory.
+This playground represents my journey into quantum computing — where physics meets software and control theory.

 ---